-We anticipate that our board of directors will adopt a written code of business conduct and ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or person performing similar functions.
-We intend to post the code of business conduct and ethics, and any amendments that may be adopted from time to time, on our website.
+Our board of directors has adopted written codes of business conduct and ethics that apply to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or person performing similar functions.
+We intend to post the codes of business conduct and ethics, and any amendments that may be adopted from time to time, on our website.